 - Mutual Social Responsibility and Return on Involvement are shifting the CSR/Cause conversation

-Today’s vision of corporate responsibility boils down to a Corporate America that takes responsibility for needs that traditionally fall far outside its perview.
+Today’s vision of corporate responsibility boils down to a Corporate America that takes responsibility for needs that traditionally fall far outside its preview.
 In the words of President Obama: “We can no longer afford indifference to the suffering outside our borders, nor can we consume the world’s resources without regard to effect.
 For the world has changed, and we must change with it.”